 A three-pronged improvement plan focused on maintenance capabilities, effective daily management, as well as leadership process rigor and problem-solving, helps a textile recycler to implement, immediately realize, and sustain a clear financial impact.

-The company, which is private equity-owned with operations in the U.S., Honduras and Nicaragua, provides textile waste management services and recycled fiber product.
+The company, which is private equity-owned with operations in the U.S., Honduras, and Nicaragua, provides textile waste management services and recycled fiber products.

 Pareto of Reasons for Downtime

 Challenge: Daily production down by 15% causing labor costs per pound and fixed costs absorbed to reach unacceptable levels.
 The organization was struggling with equipment breakdowns and production issues.